-The electrical corporation must report on progress required by areas for continued improvement from the electrical corporation's 2023-2025 WMP.
+The electrical corporation must report on progress required by the-areas for continued improvement fromidentified in Energy Safety's Decision on the electrical corporation's 2023-2025 WMP.
 The electrical corporation must provide narrative responses to each required progress that specified reporting in the 2025 WMP Update.
 This narrative response must include: